Anglo could bring in partner for Minas Rio - CEO

-CAPE TOWN Global mining group Anglo American (AAL.L) could bring a partner into Minas Rio, a flagship iron ore asset in Brazil that has been battered by delays and cost overruns, outgoing chief executive Cynthia Carroll said on Tuesday.
+CAPE TOWN Global mining group Anglo American (AAL.L) could bring a partner into its flagship Minas Rio iron ore asset in Brazil, outgoing chief executive Cynthia Carroll said on the sidelines of a mining conference.

-The Minas Rio project was intended as a move to diversify Anglo from its South African base and boost its presence in iron ore.

-But it has turned into a bruising top-of-the-market deal that contributed to Carroll's fall from grace and imminent departure from the company.

 "If it makes economic sense we will pursue it.
 We have been talking about a partnership for some time.
 We really need to establish what that value is," Carroll told Reuters.